-[-] Over time these labs' technical support needs have been covered hit-or-miss by local department faculty and classified staff hired in other assignments.
-Over the last few years,
+- Over time these labs' technical support needs have been covered hit-or-miss by local department faculty and classified staff hired in other assignments.
+Over the last few years, include George Lancina, Andre' Siedentopf, Debra Miller, and Marc Rudlin

 Instructional Computing technical staff has been striving to assist with support tasks for many of these areas as time permits.
 These Instructional Computing staff primarily